The Beat Beginner

 The biggest thing I love about Yamaha’s drum kit range is the visual consistency.

-For the average drummer, it can be hard to tell the difference between the Stage Custom and the Live Custom when looking at them.
+For the average drummer, it can be hard to tell the difference between the Stage Custom (in Europe) and the Live Custom (in Europe) when looking at them.
 However, one of those kits costs under $1,000, while the other costs over $4,000.

 There are a few minor cosmetic upgrades, but you’re mainly paying for better tonal quality and control, along with more stability in the shells and hardware.
 That’s the trend you see with most Yamaha kits as you go up the product line.